D2-mods/D2-Weapon/d2-weapon/readme.txt

 VERSION HISTORY:

+v1.2/1.3
+- just behind-the-hood changes, no changes to item abilities

 v1.1
 - Unbalanced Halberd effect chance corrected to 50/50 (was 51/49)
 - Aquamarine Dagger now scales to caster level 21 (for THAC0=0), instead of capping at level 20